ArtS/arts.github.com/_posts/2014-11-17-aspnetmvc-dropdowns-with-enums.md

 enums you could create just a **_generic_** function, that deals with any enum, as long as it adheres to the convention above?

-That's exactly the job for C# **_generics_**, which is a powerful language construct not only for saving you some typing, but also for making you think harder about commonalities and differences in your code.
+That's exactly the job for C# **_generics_**, which is a powerful language construct that saves you some typing.
+What's more important, it makes you think harder about commonalities and differences in your code.

 That's how we can make the retrieval of `Display[Name="..."]` value to work on any enum:
 {% highlight csharp %}